open-telemetry/community/guides/contributor/processes.md

 Specification issues are regularly triaged by the GC.
 The GC may accept, decline, or defer the issue until more details are added.
-Once an issue is accepted, it needs a sponsor from the TC who will be responsible for driving the issue to completion.
+Once an issue is accepted, it may need a sponsor from the TC who will be responsible for driving the issue to completion.
 Some issues may be small enough that they do not need a sponsor -- these issues can be worked on as soon as they are accepted.